4silvertooth/QwikTape/README.md

 # What's in a name?
 QwikTape the name is inspired by [QuickJs](https://github.com/bellard/quickjs) used by [Sciter](https://gitlab.com/sciter-engine/sciter-js-sdk), the engine which powers this application, and [Tape](https://en.wikipedia.org/wiki/Punched_tape) which is what it used to be called for such documents.

-The logo is inspired by the [Rail-Road](https://htmlpreview.github.io/?https://github.com/4silvertooth/QwikTape/blob/main/build/railroad-diagram.htm) diagram the QwikTape grammar produces and a calculator.
+The logo is inspired by the [Rail-Road](build/railroad-diagram.htm) diagram the QwikTape grammar generates and a calculator.

 [Chevrotain](https://github.com/Chevrotain/chevrotain) toolkit to build the parser.